usnistgov/SOFA/index.md

 The purpose of the SOFA framework is to provide guidance for measuring, evaluating, and comparing the strength of authentication systems.
 But, where to start?
 Given the growing ubiquity of biometric-capable devices and their convenience, they represented the ideal initiation point for the SOFA framework—a diverse and emerging set of technologies with varying performance, configurations, and capabilities—but, typically, with limited security guidance in place.
 This document attempts to provide a starting point for the overall SOFA framework by identifying the ways in which biometric authenticator strength can be measured and evaluated.
 It focuses on three core concepts: False Match Rate, Presentation Attack Detection Error Rate, and Effort .
 We have opened the document for discussion specifically to gain community insight on how to address some of the challenging concepts proposed in its pages.
 Commenters are encouraged to review and provide input on any and all sections, but we are seeking specific feedback on:

-1. The concept of effort and how it may be evaluated, quantified, and incorporated into the strength of function;
+1. The concept of Effort and how it may be evaluated, quantified, and incorporated into the strength of function;

-1. The proposed components of the SOFA-B equation—false match rate, presentation attack detection error rate (a.k.a. spoof detection error), and the effort required to attack the system; and
+1. The proposed components of the SOFA-B equation—false match rate, presentation attack detection error rate (a.k.a. spoof detection error), and Effort required to attack the system; and

 1. Existing work or artifacts that could inform and advance the project as well as align it with existing standards.